sammynave/startup/README.md

 see [CLI commands](https://www.shadcn-svelte.com/docs/cli) for more info

 shadcn-svelte uses [tailwindcss](https://tailwindcss.com/) for [theming](https://www.shadcn-svelte.com/docs/theming).
 The default theme values are in `src/app.postcss`

+# Deploying to Render.com

+You can use the existing `render.yaml` to spin up a free web service and free database.
+Create your render account then in `Blueprints`, sync it with your repo.

+You'll also need to create an `Env Group` to store the env `PUBLIC_FAKTORY_URL` since that's used in the app.
+If you don't need the worker, you can delete the example route `src/routes/app/example-background-job` and skip this step

+See the [Render docs](https://render.com/docs/blueprint-spec) for more info

 # Background workers via Faktory